dsreesa/Real-Vision-Applicant-Code-Test/README.md

+Please open the codeTest.py file and run in command-line python3 codeTest.py you will see the top ten of the result please read the comments in codeTest.py for the explanation of my code thank you.

 Real Vision Code Test Write a small program that takes as input three pieces of information:

 A text file containing a large amount of English-structured content.